SAFE CITY INITIATIVE (INDIA PERSPECTIVE)

 - The UN Safe City Programme defines vulnerability as the probability of an individual, a household or a community falling below a minimum level of welfare (e.g. poverty line) or the probability of suffering physical and socio-economic consequences (homeless or physical injury) as a result of risky events and processes (as forced eviction, crime or flood).
 Paying special attention to urban vulnerabilities and violence shall reduce the probability of crime and ensure a secure and safe city environment

 - Sustainable urbanization by emphasizing and focusing on inclusive and participatory urban planning, and local development practices, incorporates policy-making and strategy development.
-This, in turn, promotes institutional and organizational development, resource planning and management in order to enhance efficiency in governance.
+This, in turn, promotes institutional and organisational development, resource planning and management in order to enhance efficiency in governance.
 The New India Government also came to power and started functioning with “SABKA SAATH SABKA VIKAS” means “GROWTH FOR ALL WITH PARTICIPATION OF ALL”.

 - Enhancing urban safety and social cohesion are issues of good urban governance.
 They intend to create a safe and secure city where safety is improved for its citizens and neighbourhood’s, where there is fearless interaction among people and groups irrespective of caste creed religion, race and faith.
-These are prudent aspects of constitutional requirement as a secular country and preliminary steps towards good governance which create an enabling environment for the inhabitants of the city, allowing improved quality of life and fostering economic growth of Individual, organization, and country as a whole.
+These are prudent aspects of constitutional requirement as a secular country and preliminary steps towards good governance which create an enabling environment for the inhabitants of the city, allowing improved quality of life and fostering economic growth of Individual, organisation, and country as a whole.

 Safe City (India’s perspective)